zeropointnine/tts-audiobook-tool/README.md

 # Oute TTS model configuration

-This project relies on the oute-tts reference project, which allows for utilizing different quantizations of the Oute-1B model, different backends, etc.
+This project relies on the oute-tts reference project, which allows for the use of different backends, different quantizations, with or without flash attention, etc. These settings can greatly affect inference speed, and to a lesser extent, output quality.

-To change these settings, hand-edit the Python file `model_config.py`.
-Please refer to the [OuteTTS project](https://github.com/edwko/OuteTTS)'s README and related documentation to find out what the possible values are.
+To change these settings, hand-edit the Python file **`model_config.py`**, and refer to the  example configs therein.

-For *Mac with Apple silicon*: Definitely start by replacing the default value, `backend=outetts.Backend.HF` with `backend=outetts.Backend.LLAMACPP`.

-For CUDA systems, consider installing flash attention for an additional boost in inference speed.
+Refer to the [OuteTTS inferface usage page](https://github.com/edwko/OuteTTS/blob/main/docs/interface_usage.md) for more.

+That being said, here are some setup notes, based on my own tests up to this point...

+### Nvidia (CUDA) cards:

+Install Pytorch with CUDA in the normal fashion: Uninstall the vanilla version (`pytorch uninstall torch torchvision torchaudio`) and then [install](https://pytorch.org/get-started/locally/) the CUDA-enabled version based on your system configuration.

+Prefer the ExLllama2 backend if at all possible: (`backend=outetts.Backend.EXL2`).
+See the example config in `model_config.py`.

+Requires manually installing the exllama2 library: `pip install exllamav2`, and also requires installing flash attention.

+Alternatively, `Backend.HF`, will also be hardware accelerated, just slower.

+I couldn't get acceleration going using `Backend.LLAMACPP` but that may just be me.

+### For Mac with Apple silicon:

+Use `Backend.LLAMACPP`.

-# Usage notes
+# Usage and performance notes

 The app is designed to save its state between sessions, so you can interrupt the program at any time and resume later.

 Inference can take some time, depending on the length of the source text.
-Audio rendering speed is about 30% of realtime on my development system with a Ryzen 7700x and 3080Ti, so be forewarned.
+I'm getting inference speeds of about 30% of realtime using `Backend.HF` and 80+% using `Backend.EXL2` with an undervolted GeForce 3080Ti.
+And about 20% with an M1 MacBook Pro.

 If you don't like the rendition of certain voice lines, you can selectively delete generated audio files from the working project directory, and press [A] to make it re-render.

 # Todos

 Command line?